Peter McKeefry: Wellington

 On 12 June 1947 McKeefry was appointed titular bishop of Dercos and coadjutor archbishop of Wellington.
 He was consecrated in St Patrick's Cathedral, Auckland, on 19 October 1947 by Cardinal Norman Gilroy, Archbishop of Sydney, whom McKeefry had known as a fellow student in Rome.
 Within a short time Archbishop O'Shea, no longer capable of managing the affairs of the archdiocese, effectively turned its management over to McKeefry.
 When O'Shea died on 9 May 1954 McKeefry was named the fourth bishop and third Archbishop of Wellington.
 (The first bishop, Philippe Viard, was not named archbishop of the diocese.)
 McKeefry was the first New Zealand-born and the first bishop from the diocesan clergy to take charge of the archdiocese, his three predecessors having belonged to the Marists.

 By the time McKeefry arrived in Wellington the archdiocese's development had long been delayed by the depression and the Second World War.
 Seeking to reduce reliance on the Marists, he benefited from many local vocations and recruited priests and religious from Ireland and elsewhere.
-Thirty-nine new parishes – most with associated primary schools – were established in the archdiocese between 1947 and 1969.
+Thirty-nine new parishes - most with associated primary schools - were established in the archdiocese between 1947 and 1969.
 He invited the Cistercians to the Archdiocese and assisted them to establish Southern Star Abbey in Hawkes Bay.

+In 1953, McKeefry was awarded the Queen Elizabeth II Coronation Medal.